faenrandir/a_careful_examination/content/communications/response_to_callister_bom_man_made_or_god_given.md

 To be clear, only one of the several modern origin models necessitates Rigdon as co-author.
 Still, it seems worth examining the evidence Callister presents that argues against Rigdon's participation.
 Footnote nine of Callister's address points to an interview of Emma Smith by her son Joseph Smith III where she states that the Book of Mormon had already been published "some time before" she knew Sidney Rigdon or had heard of him.
 Is there any reason to doubt her testimony?

 If Rigdon were involved, two possibilities might account for her statement about Rigdon: Emma was in on the production of the Book of Mormon (a co-conspirator to some extent), or she was being fooled by Joseph Smith, too (i.e., he kept his association with Rigdon hidden from her until after publication).
-Problems with Emma's testimony are detailed {{ link(text="here", path="/reasons-to-discount-emmas-bom-testimony/") }}.
+Problems with Emma's testimony are detailed [here](/reasons-to-discount-emmas-bom-testimony/).

 > <span style="color:red; margin-left:-30px;">[Arg2:5] First, Sidney Rigdon’s daughter, Nancy Rigdon Ellis, was eight years old when Parley P. Pratt and Oliver Cowdery presented her father with a copy of the Book of Mormon in their home.
 She said that she recalled the event because of the conflict that arose:</span>